Derek Jeter leaves post as Miami Marlins' CEO, shareholder

 “We have a deep bench of talent that will oversee both business and baseball decisions while we work to identify a new CEO to lead our franchise,” said Bruce Sherman, the Marlins’ principal owner, in another statement released through a public relations firm and not by the team itself.

+In the short term, it would seem likely that more of the leadership role will fall on Kim Ng — the general manager who Jeter brought to Miami in 2020 and made her the first female GM in a major professional sport in North America.

-Jeter became CEO of the Marlins in September 2017 when Sherman bought the team from Jeffrey Loria.
+Jeter became CEO of the Marlins in September 2017 — and baseball's first Black CEO — when Sherman bought the team from Jeffrey Loria.

 A five-time World Series champion during a playing career spent entirely with the Yankees from 1995-2014, Jeter was elected to baseball's Hall of Fame in 2020.